rodrigof1307/rodrigof1307/README.md

 My name is Rodrigo Fernandes and I’m a Frontend and Mobile Software Engineer based in Lisbon, Portugal.
 I’m currently broadening my skills to become a Full Stack Developer!
 In addition, I am in the final year of my Masters in Aerospace Engineering at Instituto Superior Técnico in Lisbon, Portugal.

-Entrepreneurship has always fascinated me, and I am currently gaining valuable experience as a co-founder of outGoing, a startup that is digitizing event ticketing and consumption.
-I am responsible for the development of the app and website frontend, as well as managing a team of four.
+I co-founded outGoing, a startup that digitized event ticketing and consumption, where I was single-handedly responsible for the development of the app and website frontend, as well as managing a team of four.

 ---